 Blackstone adds European real estate in C$6.2b deal

-[TORONTO] Blackstone Group Inc added new properties in Germany and The Netherlands with the purchase of a Canadian real estate trust, in deal valued at C$6.2 billion (S$6.46 billion) including debt.
+BLACKSTONE Group Inc. added new properties in Germany and the Netherlands with the purchase of a Canadian real estate trust, in deal valued at C$6.2 billion (S$6.42 billion) including debt.

 The New York-based private equity firm agreed to pay C$16.79 a share in cash for Dream Global Real Estate Investment Trust, according to a statement from the companies Sunday.
-The offer is 19% higher than Dream Global's closing price Friday in Toronto.
+The offer is 19 per cent higher than Dream Global's closing price Friday in Toronto.

+The firm, which went public in 2011, has assets in Western European countries, including Germany, the Netherlands, and Austria.

 "This transaction is an exciting opportunity for Blackstone to expand its existing office and logistics portfolios in some of the largest and most important markets in the region," said James Seppala, head of Backstone's real estate in Europe.